Imaging shows how snoring changes children’s brains

 Prof Horne says children with snoring or sleep breathing disorders should be treated as early as possible, generally with adenotonsillectomy in cases where tonsils and adenoids are enlarged.

 “We have shown that treatment of sleep breathing disorders lowers blood pressure but may not have significant effects on improving behaviour or learning, particularly in older children.
-Parents need to be aware that snoring is not benign and to ensure the best outcomes for their child they should seek medical advice so that children can be treated as early as possible,” she says.
+Parents need to be aware that children snoring is not benign and to ensure the best outcomes for their child they should seek medical advice so that children can be treated as early as possible,” she says.

 Hudson Institute communications